Australia gives in-principle support for net zero by 2050

-Nationals lawmakers were tight-lipped on the conditions the party had placed on their support.
+Nationals lawmakers would not discuss the conditions the party had placed on its support.
+Morrison's Cabinet was considering the conditions.

 Nationals leader Barnaby Joyce, who is also deputy prime minister, declined to say whether the party had demanded that Resources Minister Keith Pitt be made the fifth Nationals’ Cabinet minister.

+Morrison declined to explain how the government plans to achieve its new 2050 target or detail the agreement with the Nationals.

+Labor accused Morrison of adopting its 2019 election promise of net zero by 2050.

-Joyce also declined to confirm or deny that he had told his colleagues he opposed net zero.
+Joyce declined to confirm or deny that he had told his colleagues he opposed net zero.

-“We never would have had to go into the negotiation process if the Nationals were 100% happy with where the proposition was,” Joyce told Australian Broadcasting Corp. radio.
+“We never would have had to go into the negotiation process if the Nationals were 100% happy with where the proposition was,” Joyce said.

 Nationals deputy leader David Littleproud said further details of the agreement would be made public by early Tuesday.